-The home of The Claddagh ring, Galway and the Fishing village of The Claddagh have changed much throughout the years but still retain the charm of times past.
+The home of The Claddagh ring, Galway and the fishing village of The Claddagh have changed much throughout the years but still retain the charm of times past.

-To take a stroll along the medieval streets of Galway down throught the Spanish Arch to the fishing village of Claddagh nestled by the banks of the River Corrib, is like taking a wonderful walk through times past.
+To take a stroll along the medieval streets of Galway down through the Spanish Arch to the fishing village of Claddagh nestled by the banks of the River Corrib, is like taking a wonderful walk through times past.
 Much has changed over the past thirty years, but the echoes of the past still resonate throughout The City.
-Today Galway is a confident modern city busling with commerce and tourism.
-Full of character, with great restaurants and a lively nighlife, and the natural beauty of Connemara just a short drive outside The City, Galway is a lovely place to spend a couple of days.
+Today Galway is a confident modern city bustling with commerce and tourism.
+Full of character, with great restaurants and a lively nightlife, and the natural beauty of Connemara just a short drive outside The City, Galway is a lovely place to spend a couple of days.
 With its beguiling personality you will end up wishing you could stay longer.

 The settlement of Galway first developed as the Fishing village of The Claddagh at the mouth of the River Corrib where it empties into Galway Bay.
 The town thrived as a Gaelic settlement until the arrival of the Normans led by Richard De Burgo in the thirteenth century.
 The Gaelic traditions and language were preserved until modern times within the Claddagh fishing village.
 The Normans built city walls and began to develop the medieval city we know today.
 Remnants of the old city walls can still be seen today down by the Spanish Arch.